ACEnglish/mebyfrac/README.md

 - Better argparsing (e.g. a -h)
 - Better output
 - Single parsing for multiple kmers
-- Better logging.
-I don't like `dbg!`
-- const comp lookup with `phf = { version = "0.11", default-features = false }`?

-### Science
-- Run on as many kmers and assemblies as possible
- - Based on the 'quality' of the assembly, we should see stronger deviations from 0.5
- - Need a number of 'bad' assemblies for comparison.
-What 'bad' means is unknown
-- Test on raw sequencing data
- - If we assume even, complete coverage, running on sequencing should produce the same results as running on a complete assembly
- - Find a 'perfect' assembly and compare its eq6/7 to the sequencing data's eq6/7
- - Next, titrate the sequencing experiment and examine if the coverage is dependent on the eq6/7 such that e.g. 30x -> eq6/7 == 0.5, 5x -> eq6/7 != 0.5
-- If all of that works out, turn this into a confirmatory results paper plus new tool

 ## Table 1: Math Table for k=3.
 The Generating set is the first column.